bwoody3142/FullCourtAnalytics/Design/UseCases.md

     > From admin home page, click on a game that has a status of 'Pending'.
 From there you will be redirected to a page where you can start annotating and breaking apart the game.

     > BR1

+- UC12 - Pay for a subscription
+    > When a customer is signing up for FCA, they will asked to pay for a specifc tier of a subscription.
+Allowing them to have more/less features.